MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 > [A Max Heap](https://en.wikipedia.org/wiki/Min-max_heap) is a complete binary tree in which the value of a node is greater than or equal to the values of its children.
 It has an O(n log n) insertion complexity due to tree shuffling

-Overall I'm extremely upset at the interviewer.
+Overall I'm extremely upset at that interviewer.
 There was plenty of time to find out or mention that its a simple binary tree with an extra rule, and it was a golden opportunity for them to see how someone in the 'SWE1 New Grad Interview' pipeline would show a capacity for learning and adapting quickly.
 Maybe I had my hopes up too high that an S&P 4 tech company would have the interview process figured out but I guess not.

 So thats when I decided to write this post out of spite.
 Lets see how good your fucking 'max heap' is.